 Alone and Together, Brunel's People

-This collection, created over a decade, are pictures of life in our time.
+Created over a decade, these are pictures of life in our time.
 Set in a familiar place where people of every kind, age, race or creed pass through and are seen, sometimes alone, sometimes together.
 There is absolutely no political agenda and the themes are universal.

-Created over years, this series was developed between numerous portraits Juliet painted in one of the busiest decades of her life.
+This series was developed between numerous portraits as Juliet painted in one of the busiest decades of her life.

 “The ephemeral buzz and interplay of so many individuals stirred me into making paintings.
 All have been developed from sketched observations, then built up in the studio from on-site pastel studies into considered compositions.